mtward/rightersize/README.md

 *   Capacity planners
 *   SREs governing large fleets
 *   Environments where *downsizing errors are worse than overages*

-***

-If you want next steps, I can:

-*   Add an **Operator Notes / Caveats** section (NUMA, cache‑heavy workloads, JVMs)
-*   Produce a **“How to defend this recommendation in a review”** appendix
-*   Align language explicitly to internal UNC / enterprise capacity governance norms

 Just say which direction you want to go.